Roofing dumpster rental in Towson

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh substantially more than asphalt shingles; these materials punish a standard container that was not built for the load.
-We route in a reinforced 30-yard bin with a heavier floor plate and ribbed sides to handle the stress: we cap the fill volume well below the visual rim so axle weight stays legal.
-We haul these using a lowboy; for lighter loads, use our general construction debris service.
+Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt; these materials punish a standard container that lacks a heavier floor plate.
+For these jobs, we route a reinforced 30-yard bin with thicker sides and a low-wall profile to keep axle weight under the limit: we cap the fill volume well below the visual rim.
+We haul these using a specialized lowboy for stability.
+Call (443) 470-8004 for our general construction debris service.

 Same-day Pickup for Fast Roof Project Turnover